stefanpejcic/simple-virus-scanner-cpanel-plugin/README.md

 //////////// PATH IS HARDCODED /////////////

-Simple virus scanner that scans files for php functions that are often used in malwares, gives them a score and ranks them.
+Simple virus scanner that scans files for php functions that are often used in malwares and gives them a score.

 <img src="https://raw.githubusercontent.com/stefanpejcic/simple-virus-scanner-cpanel-plugin/main/assets/img/screenshot.png"></img>